By Marcin Wojtyczka

 https://www.weathercharts.org/ukmomslp.htm - synoptic 500mb pressure charts from UK Met Office

-http://www2.wetter3.de - collection of current and historical weather predictions (focused on GFS and ICON models)
+http://www2.wetter3.de - a collection of current and historical weather predictions (focused on GFS and ICON models)

-https://www.wetterzentrale.de - collection of current and historical weather predictions (various models)
+https://www.wetterzentrale.de - a collection of current and historical weather predictions (various models)

 http://wxmaps.org - forecast charts for the whole world